 It is allowed to add to these stone piles and the piles are getting bigger and bigger now that more and more travellers are visiting the highland routes.

-I must mention 9 other cairns, which you might want to pay a visit.
+I must also mention 9 other cairns, which you might want to pay a visit.
 They are the cairns from the Saga of Egill Skallagrímsson.

 The cairn at Ánabrekka in West-Iceland